Farming/Frequently Asked Questions

 Horticulture

-Growers sell organic vegetables into all retail markets including supermarkets, independent shops, online and via box scheme and farm shops.
+Growers sell organic vegetables into all retail markets, including supermarkets, independent shops, online and via box schemes and farm shops.

-Growers use a variety of methods including stale-seed beds, flame burning, biodegradable mulches, and undersowing crops with fertility building crops to reduce weeds.
-Having a good rotation will assist in weed management, field scale growers use specific machine for weeding.
+Growers use a variety of methods, including stale-seed beds, flame burning, biodegradable mulches, and undersowing crops with fertility-building crops to reduce weeds.
+Having a good rotation will assist in weed management, while field-scale growers may also use specific machinery for weeding.

-Yes, manure can be imported as long as it does not originate from animals that are permanently housed such as pigs and poultry.
+Yes, manure can be imported as long as it does not originate from animals that are permanently housed, such as pigs and poultry.
 It is recommended that manure be composted for three months before use.
 Products certified for use under the Irish Organic Association Certified Products scheme may also be used based on soil analysis.
 For further information on approved inputs see the Irish Organic Association Suppliers List.
+Please note that if any organic slurry or farmyard manure has to be exported from the holding, it can only be exported to another organic/in-conversion holding.